Mtahaseifi/machine-learning-projects/income-ml-prediction/README.md

     Scikit-learn: Used for implementing the Decision Tree algorithm, model training, and performance evaluation.
     Matplotlib: Used for data visualization, plotting the confusion matrix, and interpreting the decision-making process of the model.

-# How to Run :
+# How to Run

    Clone this repository:

     git clone [your-repository-url]

    Install the required dependencies:

     pip install pandas scikit-learn matplotlib seaborn

-    Navigate to the project directory.

    Run the Notebook:

    Open income_prediction.ipynb in your preferred environment (Jupyter Notebook, VS Code, etc.) and execute all cells sequentially.

 Contributions